tien4112004/mailbox-ai-agent-backend/slides.md

 # Challenges & Limitations

 - **Upfront Investment:**
-  - Requires writing specs *before* coding.
-(The "Lazy Developer" problem).
+  - Requires discipline to write detailed specs *before* coding, which can feel slower initially.
-- **Maintenance:**
+- **Maintenance Overhead:**
-  - The Spec-kit must be kept in sync with the code.
+  - The Spec-kit must be kept in sync with the code, creating a "dual maintenance" problem.
+- **Skill Curve:**
+  - Writing effective, machine-readable specs is a distinct skill that needs to be learned.
-- **Complexity:**
+- **Potential for Rigidity:**
-  - Over-engineering the kit can lead to diminishing returns.
+  - Can be less suitable for highly exploratory or rapidly-changing prototypes where requirements are unclear.

 ---

-# Future Outlook

-- **Auto-generated Kits:**
-  - AI analyzing existing code to *create* the Spec-kit for you.
-- **IDE Integration:**
-  - "Spec-driven" IDEs where the spec is a first-class citizen.
-- **Continuous Validation:**
-  - CI/CD pipelines that check if code matches the Spec-kit.

----

 # Conclusion

-**Spec-kit Development** moves us from "Coding with AI" to **"Architecting for AI"**.
+**Spec-kit** moves us from "Coding with AI" to **"Architecting for AI"**.

 It empowers developers to focus on the **WHAT** (The Specification) and lets the AI handle the **HOW** (The Implementation).